philippotto-hauber/poll-tracker-assignment/README.md

 ### Calculate trends

-I calculate the trend as a **7-day moving average**.
-To deal with missing observations I first **linearly interpolate** the missing values.
+I calculate the trend as a **7-day moving average** of the reported vote share.
+To deal with days where there are no observations I first **linearly interpolate** the missing values.

 With polling data up to XXX, this produces the following trends for the five candidates:

 ![Figure: trends](./plots/plot_trends.png)